Crisp and Co. Banner Image

 In most cases, you can make your Freezing Order application ‘without notice’.
 This means that your spouse or civil partner will not be notified of your application to prevent them from hiding their assets before the Order is granted.

-When will the court grant a Freezing Order?
+What are the requirements for a Freezing Order?

 When deciding whether to make the Order, the court will consider whether your spouse or civil partner is about to sell or dispose of an asset with the intention of depriving you of its financial benefit.
 You must satisfy strict criteria to prove this, such as: